zefoy/ngx-swiper-wrapper/README.md

 [index]                 // Can be used to set the active slide index.
 [disabled]              // Disables changing of slides (locks the Swiper).
+[performance]           // Emit all Swiper events outside the Angular zone.

 (indexChange)           // Event handler for the Swiper index change event.